Local Normal Forms of Noncommutative Functions: Introduction

-We say precisely which potentials in \ref{typeA intro} and \ref{Type D intro} correspond to flops, and which correspond to divisorial contractions to curves; full details are given in \ref{main Type D}.
 In the process of establishing \ref{main Type D intro} we use the examples of flops given in our previous work \cite{BW}, together with their generalisations \cite{Okke, Kawamata}.

-An immediate corollary of \ref{main Type D intro} is the first complete description of the possible curve-counting Gopakumar--Vafa (GV) invariants that can arise for Type~$D$ flops. \begin{cor}[\ref{GV for D}] Consider $(a,b)\in\mathbb{N}^2$.
-Then $(a,b)$ are the GV invariants for a Type~$D$ flopping contraction if and only if either \begin{enumerate} \item $(a,b)=(2m+3,m)$ for some $m\geq 1$, or \item $(a,b)=(2n,b)$ for some $n\geq 2$, with $b\geq n-1$. \end{enumerate} Further, when $a=2m+3$ there are precisely $m+1$ distinct contraction algebras realising $(a,b)$, up to isomorphism, whilst for any given $(2n,b)$ the contraction algebra is unique. \end{cor} The above GV invariants are sketched in Figure~\ref{fig!Ddiagram}, where perhaps the most striking aspect is that not all pairs $(n_1,n_2)$ can be realised.
+Whilst the above classifies flops using noncommutative data, the following geometric description is perhaps more desirable.